excid3/confab/Readme.md

 ## Running

-Requires nodejs 0.2.6 and jade installed.
+Requires nodejs 0.2.6, npm, express, irc-js, and jade installed.

-sudo node server.js
+sudo node app.js

-Once the server is running, you can visit the site at [http://localhost:8080](http://localhost:8080)
+Once the server is running, you can visit the site at [http://localhost:3000](http://localhost:3000)